eminorhan/neural-data-primate/README.md

 # Spiking neural activity data recorded from primates

-~34B uncompressed tokens of ephys data recorded from primates (tokens=units x time bins).
-Unless otherwise noted, the data consist of spike counts within 20 ms time bins recorded from each unit.
+~34B uncompressed tokens of spiking neural activity data recorded from primates (tokens=neurons x time bins).
+Unless otherwise noted, the data consist of spike counts in 20 ms time bins recorded from each neuron.

 The current component datasets and token counts per dataset are as follows: